typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

 operators (methods that take no parameters, like `size`) must have parenthesis.

-You might wonder how the Ops macros would handle multiple constructor parameters, or multiple method parameters.
+You might wonder how the Ops macros would handle classes with multiple constructor parameters, or multiple method parameters.
 Right now, they don't.
-We haven't needed to support these kinds of exotic classes, but in principle it would be easy to extend Spire's Ops macros to support other shapes as well.
+We haven't needed to support these kinds of exotic classes, but it should be easy to extend Spire's Ops macros to support other shapes as well.

 If you fail to follow these rules, or if your class has the wrong shape, your code will fail to compile.
 So don't worry.
 If your code